conda/conda-build/docs/source/resources/commands/conda-build.rst

                  are directly linked to any executables or  shared  libraries  in built packages.
 This is currently the default behavior, but will change in conda-build 4.0.

+          <B>--error-overdepending</B>
+                 Enable error when packages with names beginning lib or which have run_exports are not auto-loaded by the OSes DSO loading mechanism by any of the files in this package.

+          <B>--no-error-overdepending</B>
+                 Disable error when packages with names beginning lib or which have run_exports are not auto-loaded by the OSes DSO loading mechanism by any of the files in this package.

           <B>--long-test-prefix</B>
                  Use a long prefix for the test prefix, as well as the build pre-